 Many of the early Christian missionaries came overseas from Ireland or Wales and started to preach the Bible all over Cornwall and Bodmin Moor.

 Whenever they won a ‘battle’ for Christ, they would place a wooden cross at the site.
 Eventually, these were made into stone crosses, and sometimes a chapel was placed there.

 You can still find some of these ancient wayside crosses today along the moor including King Doniert’s stone!

 Bodmin Moor started to gain an unsavoury reputation during the smuggling era of Cornwall’s history.

-In the 18th century, huge tax levies were placed on imported goods and meant that a lot of the common labourers and fisherman couldn’t survive.
+In the 18th century, huge tax levies were placed on imported goods which meant that a lot of the common labourers and fishermen couldn’t survive.

-Pubs and Inn’s were popular places to hide cargo and Jamaica Inn on Bodmin Moor was perfect as it was isolated.
+Pubs and inns were popular places to hide cargo and Jamaica Inn on Bodmin Moor were perfect as it was isolated.
 It was far away from anything and the authorities wouldn’t venture here.

 Bodmin Jail was also a famous historic prison located a little while down the road from the moor.
 It is said that many criminals would escape and attempt to cross the moor.

 But, as it is so exposed, they would often be recaptured, get caught in the bog or become a victim of exposure.